blazzy/podman-rest-client/README.md

 ### v0.11.0 (Unreleased)

 * Use new api client generator to generate client from swagger file.
 Big breaking changes
+* New feature flag for ssh support
+* New feature flag for early v4 support

 #### Breaking Changes